toa-io/comq/readme.md

   <source media="(prefers-color-scheme: dark)" srcset="./docs/reply-stream-topology-dark.jpg">
   <img alt="Reply topology" width="500" height="411" src="./docs/reply-stream-topology-light.jpg">
 </picture>

-On the first call of the `IO.fetch` for each request queue, an exclusive queue for replies is asserted (a stream queue).

 When the producer function of `IO.reply` returns an Iterator for the first time across all request queues, a control queue is asserted on the [Reply channel](#channels)